devops-culture-project/devops-culture/docs/communities.md

 # Community
+!!! info

-Lists of communities around the world
+    Lists of communities around the world </br>
+    If you don't see your location here, please contribute!</br>

 ## Tel Aviv
 [TLV dev community](https://tlvcommunity.dev/)</br>